 Course Level: Bachelor’s Degree (First Cycle)

-Mode of Delivery: Face to face
+Mode of Delivery: E-Learning

-Course Coordinator : Dr. BURCU ALARSLAN ULUDAŞ
+Course Coordinator : Assist.
+Prof. BURCU ALARSLAN ULUDAŞ

-Course Lecturer(s): Dr. BURCU ALARSLAN ULUDAŞ
+Course Lecturer(s): Assist.
+Prof. BURCU ALARSLAN ULUDAŞ

 Recommended Optional Program Components: none

-Course Objectives: The aim of this course is to provide undergraduate students with information about the formation of the modern Middle East during and after World War I, the development of the Middle Eastern countries that emerged after it, and the power struggles that took place in the Middle East in the 20th century.
+Course Objectives: The aim of this course is to provide with information about the formation of the modern Middle East during and after World War I, the development of the Middle Eastern countries that emerged after it, and the power struggles that took place in the Middle East in the 20th century.

 Learning Outcomes